Refracting Reality: Generating Images with Realistic Transparent Objects: From Text to Object Parameters

 \paragraph{3D model generation.} In the main paper, we use a text-to-3D generator TRELLIS \cite{xiang2025structured} to produce high quality meshes that follow $p^{\mathrm{obj}}$.
 The additional examples given in the supplement come from the RefRef dataset \cite{yin2025refref}, which provide clean and watertight meshes.
 However, we have verified that TRELLIS can also generate suitable meshes for the associated prompts.
 An example is given in~\cref{fig:prompt23D}.

-\paragraph{Object pose estimation.} To place the transparent object into the scene, we first identify horizontal surfaces in the estimated background geometry, excluding surfaces more than $1.5$\,m below the optical axis to avoid selecting the floor.
-The chosen horizontal surface is typically the closest horizontal tabletop to the camera.
-We automatically place the object at the center of this surface, in line with the camera's optical axis for a natural insertion.
+\paragraph{Object pose estimation.} To place the transparent object into the scene, we apply SAM 3 \cite{carion2025sam3segmentconcepts} to segment the horizontal surface referred to in the text prompt, and place the bottom center of the 3D model generated by TRELLIS~\cite{xiang2025structured} at the center of the surface.